 Technical skills are essential knowledge or abilities for performing practical scientific, mathematical, technological, engineering, and creative tasks.
 These skills use tools and devices that make users better through years of practice.
 Tools can be in the form of physical equipment, computer software, and acquired knowledge.

 You may have acquired and accumulated employable technical skill sets as early as elementary school.
-These skills could have gotten better through middle school and become enforced after high school.
+These skills could have improved through middle school and become enforced after high school.
 As you go into college, your skills can easily become your bread and butter so that you can set up a fund for your college expenses.

 8. Administrative Assistant